the-vv/VS-Code-Angular-generator-Extension/README.md

    - Right-click on a folder in the Explorer view.
    - Select **Angular Generator (CLI)** from the context menu.
 4. **Choose an Option**:
-   - Select **Generate Component** to create a new component.
-   - Select **Generate Service** to create a new service.
+   - Select the desired type (e.g., Component, Service, Directive, etc.) to generate.
 5. **Provide a Name**:
-   - Enter the name for the component or service when prompted.
+   - Enter the name for the selected type when prompted.
 6. **Done**:
-   - The extension will generate the component or service in the selected folder.
+   - The extension will generate the selected type in the specified folder.

 ## Upcoming Features

-- Generate Angular **Directives**.
-- Generate Angular **Pipes**.
-- And more!
+More features will be added soon!
 Stay tuned for updates!

 ## Feedback and Contributions